prmanu58/Cross-Site-Request-forgery-protection-in-web-applications-via-Synchroniser-Token-Patterns/README.md

 # Cross-Site-Request-forgery-protection-in-web-applications-via-Synchroniser-Token-Patterns
-This example shows how to implement a Client side and Server Side to face XSS attacks.
-(Using CSRF token method - Synchronized way)
+This is an example showing how to implement a Client side and Server Side to face XSS attacks using CSRF token method (Synchronized way)
+* Username : pramesh
+* Password : pramesh123
+* Make sure to check the remember me Checkbox